Unfortunately I did not see the scenery, only lots of buildings... It looked very similar to any other big city in China.

 This was a period of about 60 years from 220 - 280 AD when these three kingdoms fought against each other to try and take over each others' land.
 This was a period when great war strategy and technology was developed and has been romanticized and perpetuated in literature and film, solidifying this period in Chinese culture.
 There were some great Bonzai gardens there, as well as a burial ground for one of the great emporers, Liu Bei, and a museum with artifacts from this time.

 And finally, on the street you exit this temple and these great sights, there are all kinds of things you can buy.
 One of the coolest things I saw there was this man who was blowing sugar, like glass, into little animal sculptures.
-I continue to be amazed at all of the skills people here have developed.

 One of the things I have since learned that I missed was the Panda breeding ground.
 This is about an hour away from Chengdu, and we may not make it out there as a family either, but I hear it is in a beautiful area.
 This is the world's only panda breeding facility and they let you hold the baby pandas there, which I'm sure is a very cool experience.
 Maybe next time...